SagarBastola35/Todolist-App/README.md

-Todo-List App using Vite, React, Tailwindcss and Node.js
+Todo-List App using Vite+React, Tailwindcss and Node.js